TISUnion/Carpet-TIS-Addition/README.md

 Make dragon egg renewable

-When a dragon egg is in dragon breath effect cloud it has a possibility to take in the effect cloud and "summon" a new dragon egg
+When a dragon egg is in dragon breath effect cloud it has a possibility to absorb the effect cloud and "summon" a new dragon egg

 Use with rule [dispensersFireDragonBreath](https://github.com/TISUnion/Carpet-TIS-Addition#dispensersfiredragonbreath) for more ease